 e.
 Delivery Valve

-Fig 1 shows a single acting reciprocating pump, which consists of a piston that moves forwards and backward in a close fittings cylinder.
+✔ Fig 1 shows a single-acting reciprocating pump, which consists of a piston that moves forward and backward in a closed fittings cylinder.

 The movement of the piston is obtained by connecting the piston rod to the crank utilizing a connecting rod.

-The suction pipes and delivery pipes with suction valve and delivery valve are attached to the cylinder.
+✔ The suction and delivery pipes with the suction valve and delivery valve are attached to the cylinder.

-The suction and delivery valves are one-way valves or non-return valves, which allow the water to flow in one direction only.
+The suction and delivery valves are one-way or non-return valves, allowing the water to flow in one direction only.

-The suction valve allows water from the suction pipe to the cylinder which delivery valve allows water from the cylinder to the delivery pipe only.
+The suction valve allows water from the suction pipe to the cylinder, while the delivery valve only allows water from the cylinder to the delivery pipe.

 Thus, the liquid is moved into the suction pipe from the sump.
 The liquids open the suction valve and center the cylinder.

-When the crank is rotated from C to A ( i.e. From θ = 180° to θ = 360°), the piston from its extreme right position starts moving towards left in the cylinder.
+When the crank is rotated from C to A ( i.e., From θ = 180° to θ = 360°), the piston from its extreme right position starts moving towards the left in the cylinder.

-The motion of the piston near to the left rises the pressure of the liquid inside the cylinder greater than the atmospheric pressure.
+✔ The piston’s motion near the left raises the pressure of the liquid inside the cylinder greater than the atmospheric pressure.

-Hence suction valves close and the delivery valve opens.
-The liquid is forced into the delivery pipe and is raised to a required height.
+Hence suction valves close, and the delivery valve opens.
+The liquid is forced into the delivery pipe and is raised to the required height.

-Consider a single acting reciprocating pump as shown in fig 1.
+Consider a single-acting reciprocating pump, as shown in fig below: